-It’s the 6.1-inch Infinity Display that really sells this phone.
-It introduces a nearly-edge-to-edge look that stretches top to bottom, with pixels spilling over the curved edges at the sides – there's no room for big bezels on Samsung's new smartphone.
+In its prime, the 6.1-inch Infinity Display really set the Samsung Galaxy S10 apart.
+The handset introduces a nearly-edge-to-edge look that stretches top to bottom, with pixels spilling over the curved edges at the sides – there's no room for big bezels on Samsung's new smartphone.
 For the most part, bezels don't exist here.

 Also behind the glass is the new ultrasonic fingerprint sensor.
 You won't find a fingerprint pad on the back anymore, or anywhere visibly on the phone.
 Samsung put its sensor – now invisible – on the front, where we feel it belongs.

-Sure, LG phones have touted ultra-wide camera lenses for years, most recently the LG V40, but Samsung’s cameras have been more consistent in low-light conditions.
-The feature is finally in a a flagship-level phone you want.
+Sure, LG phones have touted ultra-wide camera lenses for years, like the LG V40, but Samsung’s cameras have been more consistent in low-light conditions.
+The feature is finally in a flagship-level phone you want.

 Dimensions: 149.9 x 70.4 x 7.8mm